 The campaign is completely different the second time around

 Here’s the most basic level of Doom longevity.
 If you’ve only finished the campaign once, you haven’t finished with the campaign.
 Trust me.
-Yes, it’s long, and yes, it’s increasingly intense, to the point that the last few hours feel a bit like a marathon from which you just cannot step away, and yes, by the time those – very cool – credits roll you’ll likely be curled into a giddy, foetal lump, sweating adrenaline and gurgling what feels like your last.
-But trust me, when you’re physically and emotionally capable, you will want to do another play-through.
+Yes, it’s long, and yes, it’s increasingly intense, and yes, by the time those – very cool – credits roll you’ll likely be curled into a giddy, foetal lump, sweating adrenaline and gurgling what feels like your last.
+But trust me.
+When you’re physically and emotionally capable, you will want to do another play-through.

 Because there are three wonderful, deceptively clever design elements at play in Doom’s campaign.
 First up, there’s the sheer unpredictability of it.
 However many times you play them, no encounter in Doom will play out the same way twice.
-The purely systemic cause-and-effect of Doom’s combat, driven entirely by AI, weapon and movement choice, and spiralling, unfettered causality effectively makes the campaign an infinite Doom generator.
-There’s no ‘seen it before’ here.
+The purely systemic cause-and-effect of Doom’s combat - driven entirely by AI, weapon and movement choice, and spiraling, unfettered causality effectively - makes the campaign an infinite Doom generator.
+There’s no ‘seen it before’ on subsequent play-throughs.
 There’s no ‘I know exactly how to handle this’.
 There’s just whatever’s going to happen this time.

 Secondly, there’s the pitch-perfect difficulty curve.
 You might think a play-through on Hurt Me Plenty is more than enough, but don’t be intimidated.
-You see, the thing is, Doom’s difficulty settings – bar the ludicrously punishing gimmick of Ultra Nightmare – are tuned up to seamlessly follow on from each other.
+You see, Doom’s difficulty settings – bar the ludicrously punishing gimmick of Ultra Nightmare – are tuned up to follow on from each other seamlessly.
 Finish the campaign on HMP, and you’ll find that you’ve calibrated yourself perfectly for Ultra Violence.
 And that won’t mean a simple rinse-and-repeat.
-Because the increased difficulty – by way of cranked up enemy damage and decreased pick-up values – combined with the entirely systemic way that Doom’s campaign combat plays out, means that you will get an even more intense, focused, demanding and rewarding flavour of Doom, ie. The Doom things you loved about Doom will be even more Doom.
-It just won’t be anything like as punishing as you imagine it will be.
+Because the increased difficulty – fashioned by way of cranked up enemy damage and decreased pick-up values – combined with the entirely systemic way that Doom’s campaign combat plays out, means that you will get an even more intense, focused, demanding and rewarding flavour of Doom, ie. The Doom-things you loved about Doom will be even more Doom.
+It just won’t be anything like as punishing as you imagine it will.

 And finally, there’s the complete gameplay change afforded by different weapon load-outs.
 However hard you hunt for all of the upgrade droids in your first play-through, the chances are that you won’t unlock all of the secondary fire options on offer.
 And however many you do get, you’ll very probably spend the full campaign devising and honing particular weapon strategies for particular monsters and situations out of your immediate favourites, eking fathoms of depth out of effectively just half of the arsenal.
 This is fine.
 Because it means that when you do a second play-through, and switch to the other set, you’ll find that they’re a literal game-changer.
 You’ll be playing a whole different version of Doom, with different demands, different tactical options, and whole new kinds of fun.
 These things aren’t just tweaks.
 They’re a completely new dictionary of combat to use during your heated conversations with the slavering forces of Hell.
 So get back in there and use them.
 It’ll be great.